 We believe recent advances in technology have also greatly expanded the ability to efficiently capture, store and utilize data for the purpose of informing business decisions.
-Since 2016, we have focused on enhancing the technological infrastructure and data analytics that make up what we call our FinView[TM] Analytics Platform, which we use to collect, analyze and apply data to provide potential borrowers with enhanced access to credit while managing the Bank's risk profile.
-FinView[TM] is now five years in the making and as we continue to improve its functionality and aggregate data, FinView's[TM] usefulness increases.
+Since 2016, we have focused on enhancing the technological infrastructure and data analytics that make up what we call our FinSightTM Analytics Platform, which we use to collect, analyze and apply data to provide potential borrowers with enhanced access to credit while managing the Bank's risk profile.
+FinSightTM is now five years in the making and as we continue to improve its functionality and aggregate data, FinSight'sTM usefulness increases.
 In 2017, the Bank began using its first Application Programming Interface ("API") to connect with our Strategic Program service providers to facilitate credit decisioning and funding.
-Beginning in 2018, FinView[TM] data was used to analyze the retention of selected Strategic Program loans.
+Beginning in 2018, FinSightTM data was used to analyze the retention of selected Strategic Program loans.
 In 2020, the Bank enhanced its enterprise data warehouse to more efficiently capture loan origination and servicing data.
-In 2021, the Bank is in the process of building out FinView's[TM] business analytics module and launching an updated version of its API.
-We believe the expanding functionality of FinView[TM] will permeate other areas of the Bank, leading us to new insights and opportunities.
-For example, in the future, we expect to develop machine learning and artificial intelligence as part of FinView[TM].
+In 2021, the Bank is in the process of building out FinSight'sTM business analytics module and launching an updated version of its API.
+We believe the expanding functionality of FinSightTM will permeate other areas of the Bank, leading us to new insights and opportunities.
+For example, in the future, we expect to develop machine learning and artificial intelligence as part of FinSightTM.
 The compilation of millions of loan origination and servicing data points creates deep insights that drive better informed decision-making across asset classes and enables more efficient product launches.

 We believe that customers will gravitate to banks that offer them desirable products in a convenient, compliant and safe manner.
 Using our strategy, we are able to reach a large number of consumers and small businesses and deliver highly regulated, appropriately risk priced banking products that help our customers meet their financial goals and improve their lives.
 To accomplish this, we have developed a strong culture of compliance and have entered into strategic relationships with loan origination platforms who share our desire to provide borrowers with viable and compliant banking products.
-Borrowers to whom we originate loans through our Strategic Programs include consumers considered super prime (FICO score of 720 and higher), prime (FICO score of 660 through 719), near prime (FICO score of 640 through 659) and subprime (FICO score below 660), as well as consumers that lack a credit history as reported through one of the three credit bureaus.
-Our focus on developing relationships with seasoned and compatible loan origination platforms, our technology infrastructure and our in-house expertise provide us the tools to serve a diverse set of customers and provide an improved banking experience.
+These Strategic Programs not only focus on prime borrowers, but also expand our product reach to populations that have historically had challenges accessing credit.
+Our focus on developing relationships with seasoned and compatible loan origination platforms, our technology infrastructure and our inhouse expertise provide us the tools to serve a diverse set of customers and provide an improved banking experience.